-Brake must be engaged, motion control levers out (neutral lock position) and PTO switch "OFF" to start engine.
-(It is not necessary for the operator to be in the seat to start the engine.)
+Brake must be engaged, the PTO switch disengaged, and the motion control levers out (neutral lock position).
+(The operator does not need to be in the seat to start the engine.)

-On a cold engine, place the throttle midway between the "SLOW" and "FAST" positions and push choke lever forward (except Kohler EFI units) into the "ON" position.
+On a cold engine, place the throttle midway between the "SLOW" and "FAST" positions and push choke lever forward to the "ON" position.
 Turn ignition switch to the "start" position.
 Release the switch as soon as the engine starts.

-IMPORTANT: DO NOT crank the engine continuously for more then ten (10) seconds at a time.
+IMPORTANT: DO NOT crank the engine continuously for more than ten (10) seconds at a time.
 If the engine does not start, allow a 60 second cooldown period between starting attempts.
 Failure to follow these guidelines can burn out the starter motor.

-After starting a cold engine (except Kohler EFI units), gradually return choke to the "OFF" position as the engine warms up.
+After starting a cold engine, gradually return choke to the "OFF" position as the engine warms up.